retorquere/zotero-better-bibtex/site/content/installation/preferences/export.md

 default: `no`

-Generate quality reports for exported references.
+Generate quality reports for exported entries.
 These show up only in BibTeX and BibLaTeX report formats and indicate things like missing required fields and duplicate citation keys.

 ### Include automatic tags in export